 For those looking for a neutral off-white, try using Just, Barely.
 A greyed antique white that looks as though it’s been there forever.
 This colour effortlessly works in schemes with darker, more dramatic colours but also works on its own when combined with classic white woodwork.
 Its soft greyness makes it a great choice for any room facing, where it maintains warmth, but also won’t look yellow, red or pink.

-Just, Barely is a great choice no matter what way your room faces, grab a swatch and check it out for yourself
+Just, Barely is a great choice no matter what way your room faces, grab a sample and check it out for yourself

 Greyed colours are the support players of many colour schemes, they’re easy to live with and neutralise acidic tones.
 They can be soothing when used in combination with each other and having a grey undertone in all the colours used across your home can also help promote a refined sense of flow.

-Order a grey swatch pack, move them all around your room and pick your fav
+Order a grey sample pack, move them all around your room and pick your fav

 Green Paint Trends